Living polymerization: History

 Living polymerization was demonstrated by Michael Szwarc in 1956 in the anionic polymerization of styrene with an alkali metal / naphthalene system in tetrahydrofuran (THF).
 Szwarc showed that electron transfer occurred from radical anion of naphthalene to styrene.
 The initial radical anion of styrene converts to a dianion (or equivalently disodio-) species, which rapidly added styrene to form a "two – ended living polymer."
 An important aspect of his work, Szwarc employed the aprotic solvent tetrahydrofuran, which dissolves but is otherwise unreactive toward the organometallic intermediates.
 After initial addition of monomer to the initiator system, the viscosity increased (due to increased polymer chain growth), but eventually cease after depletion of monomer concentration.
-However, he found that addition of more monomer caused an increase in viscosity, indicating growth of the polymer chain, and thus concluded that the polymer chains had never been terminated.
+However, addition of more monomer caused an increase in viscosity, indicating growth of the polymer chain, and Szwarc concluded that the polymer chains had never been terminated.
 This was a major step in polymer chemistry, since control over when the polymer was quenched, or terminated, was generally not a controlled step.
 With this discovery, the list of potential applications expanded dramatically.

 Today, living polymerizations are used widely in the production of many types of polymers or plastics.
 For instance, poly(phthalaldehyde) polymer, first developed in 1967, can be synthesized via both living cationic and living anionic polymerization reactions producing both the cyclic or linear form of the polymer respectively.
 The approach offers control of the chemical makeup of the polymer and, thus, the structural and electronic properties of the material.
 This level of control rarely exists in non-living polymerization reactions.

-Fast rate of initiation: low polydispersity
+Fast rate of initiation: low dispersity

 Figure 1: Rate of initiation is slower than the rate of propagation, leading to the formation of active species at different points in time during the polymerization.

 Figure 2: Rate of initiation is instantaneous in comparison to the rate of propagation, causing all the active species to form simultaneously, and chain growth to occur at the same rate.

 One of the key characteristics of a living polymerization is that the chain termination and transfer reactions are essentially eliminated from the four elementary reactions of chain-growth polymerization leaving only initiation and (chain) propagation reactions.

 A key characteristic of living polymerization is that the rate of initiation (meaning the dormant chemical species generates the active chain propagating species) is much faster than the rate of chain propagation.
 Thus all of the chains grow at the same rate (the rate of propagation).